 Strawberry Napoleons with Puff Pastry

 What makes this so easy is the fact that you can use store-bought puff pastry.
-I like the Pepperidge Farm brand since it comes in sheets and is already scored for you (this link goes to Amazon where I am an affiliate partner).
+I like the Pepperidge Farm brand since it comes in sheets and is already scored for you.

 All you have to do is cut it into rectangles and bake (sandwiched between 2 baking sheets so it doesn't puff up, but remains flakey)